Dhivya-SK/First-Repo/README.md

 This is Dhivya Kanagamani,

-I am learning Python Programming and preparing for PCAP(Certified Associate in Python Programming).
+I am a Software Tester, learning and practicing Selenium and Java.
+I like to write reusable code for test automation.